Open Banking success

 Firstly establish a clear benefit to the customer of why providing ongoing access to their banking data adds value for them.
 Secondly, make the process of reconfirming consent one that allows the customer to proceed with confidence and ease.

 Challenge 4 – Learning real-time lessons

 Classic credit data allows firms to use past (retro) data to build initial analytical models and customer insight prior to the customer’s first engagement.
 Since retro data doesn’t exist in Open Banking, lessons have to be learnt with live customers.
 Establishing optimum deployment to ensure relevant insight for each customer whilst not compromising conversion is challenging.

 Best practice is to adopt a Marginal Gains philosophy to Open Banking.
 ‘Test and learn’ strategies must be deployed to continuously improve customer engagement and outcomes.

 Adapting Open Banking into a ‘one size fits all” coded journey is difficult.
 With multiple complex integrations that need handling, it will need considerable refinement as more lessons are learnt, demanding continual dev-test-release cycles.
 In a world where IT backlogs have more demands than resources can deliver, this additional consumption of IT resources can be hard to accommodate.

 For best results, Open Banking journeys must be orchestrated, not coded.
 They must be easily adaptable by non-IT people without coding skills.
 This is where the PrinSIX platform comes in.
 Our software allows the ideas people to be in charge of building and customising OB journeys.

 How we can help

-We enable organisations to create dynamic, personalised, agile customer onboarding journeys with the help of Open Banking.
+We accelerate digital transformation with a ready-to-deploy DX platform that equips organisations to create dynamic, personalised, agile customer onboarding journeys with the help of Open Banking.